niyamaryam/C2TC_Spring_Boot/README.md

 Project Overview

-Your “Placement Management System” is a comprehensive system with six main modules, each serving a specific purpose within the application.
-Below, we’ll break down each module and the key classes and components used in your project:
+“Placement Management System” is a comprehensive system with six main modules, each serving a specific purpose within the application.
+Below, we’ll break down each module and the key classes and components used in the project:

 1. Student Module